vinnypessoni/vinnypessoni/README.md

 ## Hi and Welcome!
 I´m MSc Vinicius Pessoni
 ##### (a.k.a Vinny Pessoni, or professor @pessonizando instagram and youtube channel)! 👋

-I´m passionate about creating wonderful software that positively impacts the life of millions of people!
+I´m passionate about leading teams creating wonderful software that positively impacts the life of millions of people!

 Also love to help people to develop themselves and become amazing coders and testers!

-I have 11+ years of experience in a variety of computing topics such as university professor, test manager, developer, SDET, Speaker and writer.
+I have 13+ years of broad experience as Software Engineering Managemer, university professor, test manager, developer, SDET, Speaker and writer.

 I'm currently a Senior Software Engineer in Test @CTM in the United Kingdom.